Wasteland 3: Plot

-Development
+Development and release

 Wasteland 3 was announced by inXile Entertainment in September 2016.
 Wasteland 3 was developed using the Unity game engine.
 The development team is composed of people who worked on Torment: Tides of Numenera (2017).
 As with Wasteland 2, inXile chose to crowdfund the development of the game.
 Unlike their previous Kickstarter projects, inXile chose to use equity crowdfunding service Fig. The crowdfunding campaign launched in October 2016, and concluded a month later with over $3 million raised.

 The game was scheduled to launch on Linux, PlayStation 4, Windows and Xbox One in Q4 2019.
 After Xbox Game Studios acquired the company, inXile hired more staff for the game's development and delayed its release date to early 2020.
 The game's budget was three times more than Wasteland 2.
 The additional budget was mostly spent on implementing conversational scenes and hiring voice actors.
 It was delayed again due to inXile's remote working conditions from the COVID-19 pandemic, while the Mac and Linux versions were postponed to an undisclosed date due to developer's "decision to focus Wasteland 3's initial release on Windows 10, Xbox One, and PlayStation 4".
 The game was eventually ported to Linux and macOS in December 2020.

 Two expansions, titled Battle of Steeltown and Cult of the Holy Detonation, were released on June 3, 2021, and October 5, 2021.